gearoffortune/perforator/docs/en/reference/database.md

 ## Object storage {#object-storage}

-Additionally, Perforator requires S3-compatible object storage buckets to store profiles, GSYM data and binaries.
+Additionally, Perforator requires the following S3-compatible object storage buckets:

+* `profiles` - stores raw profiles referenced by metadata stored in the ClickHouse database

+* `binaries` - contains the actual binary files referenced by metadata in the PostgreSQL database

+* `taskResults` - stores the outcomes of user-requested tasks

+* `binariesGSYM` - contains processed binaries in GSYM format for faster symbolization

+{% note warning %}

+You'll need to set up at least two separate buckets for your Perforator deployment to store binaries and binariesGSYM files separately, due to their collision when placed in the same bucket

+{% endnote %}

 ## Compatibility